davideperucchini/2018-group-work-group-06/README.md

 To be able to go on, you then have to **tap on the screen**.

 When you get very close to an obstacle, however, **the cell phone vibrates**, trying to simulate the touch.
+Because of restriction policy of iOS, we couldn’t implement the vibration for iPhones like we did for Android smartphones.

 ## Code challenges